GSA/digitalgov.gov/content/events/2019/07/2019-07-23-devops-cop-monthly-meeting.md

 ---
 slug: devops-cop-monthly-meeting
 title: 'DevOps COP Monthly Meeting'
-summary: 'Overview of HUD’s Real Estate Assessment Center &#40;REAC&#41; IT Team, Program, and Structure and their Shift to DevOps&#46;'
+summary: 'Overview of HUD’s Real Estate Assessment Center &#40;REAC&#41; IT Team, Program, and Structure and their shift to DevOps&#46;'
 featured_image:
   uid:
   alt: ''